Arkadi Monastery, Rethymnon

 Gunpowder storage room, no roof remaining.

-The need for a revolution felt stronger and spread in the area.
-Arkadi was its soul.
-It became the center of the Cretan revolution.
+The need for a revolution felt stronger and spread throughout the area.
+Arkadi was its soul, and it became the center of the Cretan revolution.

-Anger made the Ottomans vandalize the area, forcing the villagers to seek refuge behind the walls of the Monastery of Arkadi.
+At the same time, the Ottomans vandalized the area, forcing the villagers to seek refuge behind the walls of the Monastery of Arkadi.

 Arkadi Monastery